🗽 NYC SHSAT Test Prep

 Test day — October/November

-Final simulations, review mistakes by category, build test-day confidence.
+Final simulations, review by category, build test-day confidence.

 Why AISparks works for SHSAT